“If I grew up on a farm and was retarded, Bruges might impress me. But I didn’t, so it doesn’t."

 1. Because The White Queen was filmed here

-I’m a huge history nerd!
-So when I heard that one of my favourite historical TV Series, The White Queen (2013), was shot in and around the city of Bruges, discovering the filming locations was obviously my number one priority to visit.
+I’m a huge history buff!
+So when I heard that one of my favourite historical TV Series, The White Queen (2013), was shot in and around the city of Bruges, discovering the White Queen filming locations was obviously my number one priority to visit.

-Although the stories surrounding the former English Queen Elizabeth Woodville (The White Queen) are actually set in medieval England, the filmmakers decided to go to Flanders, Belgium because of the many medieval buildings that still exist here.
+Although the stories surrounding the former Queen of England, Elizabeth Woodville (aka The White Queen), are historically set in medieval England, the filmmakers decided to go to Flanders, Belgium because of the many medieval buildings that still exist here.

-To walk several of the series’ original filming locations, you can download The White Queen movie map here.
+To walk several of the series’ original filming locations, you can pick up a free White Queen movie map from one of several tourist offices in Bruges, for example the centrally located tourist office at the Market square (Markt 1).

 1. The Bell Tower Courtyard